nextcloud/docker/README.md

 ```

 ## First use
-When you first access your nextcloud, the setup wizard will appear and ask you to choose an administrator account and password and the database connection.
+When you first access your nextcloud, the setup wizard will appear and ask you to choose an administrator account, password and the database connection.
 For the database use `db` as host and `nextcloud` as table and user name.
 Also enter the password you chose in the compose file.

 ## SSL encryption
 Until here, we haven't talked about encrypting the connection between your nextcloud host and the clients.
 Using up-to-date encryption is mandatory if your host is reachable from the internet.
 There are many different possibilities to introduce encryption.

 An easy and free way to get certificates that are accepted by the browsers is [Let's Encrypt](https://letsencrypt.org/).
-The great thing about it is, that the whole certificate generation / validation is fully automated and certificate renewals are also very easy.
+The whole certificate generation / validation is fully automated and certificate renewals are also very easy.
 To integrate Let's Encrypt, we recommend using a reverse proxy in front of our nextcloud installation.
 Your nextcloud will only be reachable through the proxy, which encrypts all traffic to the clients.
 See our [examples](https://github.com/nextcloud/docker/tree/master/.examples) to get an idea how it works.

 # Update to a newer version
-Updating can be done in two ways.
-The easy solution is running the web-updater.
-While this should work it can cause problems, because the underlying container image will get outdated.
-A better solution is updating like docker intended.
-That means pulling the new image, throw away the old container and start a new one.
-The startup script will handle updating your data for you.
+Updating the nextcloud container is done by pulling the new image and throwing away the old container.
+Since all data is stored in volumes nothing gets lost.
+The startup script will check for the version in your data and the installed docker version.
+If it finds a mismatch, it automatically starts the upgrade process.

 ```console
 $ docker pull nextcloud